jinka/Personal-Gallery/README.md

 # Project Description
 *******************
 Users can view photos, enlarge, search.
+App has different categories and locations.
+User can search image by category example Animals, education and so.

 # Setup/Installation Requirements
 *********************************